INTRODUCTORY COURSE INFORMATION

 Placements: All of our courses provide an opportunity to undertake a placement.
 For students taking the course as part of a ministerial or children and family pathway, this is a requirement.
 Our staff are happy to give advice on the choice of a placement, and all placements must be agreed by the College.
 Please note you are responsible for any travel costs incurred in travelling to and from your placement, and for any accommodation costs.
 For more information, see our placements page.

-Tuition Fees and Financial Support: The full-time tuition fees for 2018-19 are £8165.
+Tuition Fees and Financial Support: The full-time tuition fees will be confirmed before the start of the academic year.
+The previous year’s fees were £8880.
 Part-time fees vary depending upon the number of credits studies each year.
 There is an additional charge for those also following the Ministerial Formation Programme.
 Further details available on request.
 This course is designated for student loan support for eligible students from England and Wales.
 For more information go to: https://www.gov.uk/student-finance

 Graduate Employment: Our graduates have gone on to do a variety of different roles, the most common of which is Baptist or other Ministers.
 Other graduates have gone on to become community workers, youth workers, children & family workers, pioneer workers, missionaries, and many other roles.
 We also have a large number of students who have remained in their previous careers, but found that their studies provided new skills and experience which have enriched both their working and personal life.